Introduction

 If some players say it’s impossible, let the player with the lowest nonzero number demonstrate.
 If they are successful, then all the players with a zero get the maximum number plus a one-point penalty.

 After a successful demonstration, leave the pieces in their final positions, and add any captured pieces back to the board in any empty squares.
 Remove the coins, if you used them.
-Pass the deck one player to the left to choose a new dealer.
+The scorekeeper adds any penalty points for players who failed to demonstrate or thought it was impossible when it wasn’t.
+Pass the deck to the player who demonstrated, and they become the new dealer.

 Special Move